 On May 19, 1998, representatives of A.G.
-Edwards met with representatives of PaineWebber and Petro in an attempt to reach an agreement on the appropriate price per share to be used to value the consideration paid to the common stockholders.
+Edwards met with representatives of PaineWebber and Petro in an attempt to reach an agreement on the appropriate price per share to be used to value the consideration paid to the Common Stockholders.
 PaineWebber provided A.G.
 Edwards with information concerning comparable acquisition multiples to demonstrate that a \$3.15 per share price was appropriate.
 In addition, PaineWebber indicated that Petro's first quarter operating performance was better than the budgeted figures originally provided A.G.
 Edwards, which further suggested that the \$3.15 valuation was appropriate.

-In order to bridge the gap in valuation, the parties began discussing a \$2.50 per share value with Petro's ability to obtain additional value through the issuance of additional senior subordinated units after the closing if it met certain earnings criteria.
-The concept was that Petro would be able to receive an additional total 909,000 units, at a rate of 303,000 per year in each of three years that Petro provided Star Gas Partners with \$.50 per unit of accretion in distributable cash flow over the level Star Gas Partners would earn had it not combined with Petro.
-It was indicated that these additional units, if earned, would be issued pro rata to the holders of senior subordinated units, junior subordinated units and general partner units.
+In order to bridge the gap in valuation, the parties began discussing a \$2.50 per share value with Petro's ability to obtain additional value through the issuance of additional Senior Subordinated Units after the closing if it met certain earnings criteria.
+The concept was that Petro would be able to receive an additional total 909,000 Units, at a rate of 303,000 per year in each of three years that Petro provided the Partnership with \$.50 per unit of accretion in distributable cash flow over the level the Partnership would earn had it not combined with Petro.
+It was indicated that these additional Units, if earned, would be issued pro rata to the holders of Senior Subordinated Units, Junior Subordinated Units and General Partner Units.